mohit310/spray-restful-example/README.md

-# This example demonstrated the use of following frameworks in SCALA to build a simple RESTful service
+# This example demonstrates the use of following frameworks in SCALA to build a simple RESTful service
 * Scala
 * Spray
 * Spray-JSON